 One final note: Enjoy these straight out of the oven.
 Leftovers reheated the next day were not nearly as good!

-1 cup cooked green lentils
+- 1 cup cooked green lentils

-1 cup chickpeas
+- 1 cup cooked chickpeas

-1 tablespoon olive oil
+- 1 tablespoon olive oil

-1 cup chopped onion
+- 1 cup chopped onion

-1 carrot, finely chopped
+- 1 carrot, chopped

-2 teaspoons curry powder
+- 2 teaspoons curry powder

-1 teaspoon garlic powder
+- 1 teaspoon garlic powder

-Juice from 1/2 lemon
+- Juice from 1/2 lemon

-Pinch of salt
+- Pinch of salt

-1 egg, beaten
+- 1 egg, beaten

-1/4 to 1/2 cup breadcrumbs or panko breadcrumbs
+- 1/4 to 1/2 cup breadcrumbs or panko breadcrumbs

+- Preheat oven to 450F.
 Heat olive oil in a large frying pan.
 Add onion and carrot and cook until softened, about five minutes.
 Remove from heat and stir in curry powder, garlic powder, lemon juice, and salt.

-Place lentils, chickpeas, and onion mixture in food processor.
+- Place lentils, chickpeas, and onion mixture in food processor.
 Pulse about 10 times, until all ingredients come together but are not completely pureed.
 You want some good chunkiness in the burgers.
 Remove from food processor and stir in egg.
 Add bread crumbs.
 You want the consistency to be moist but not runny, so the burgers hold together.

-Take a golf ball sized amount of the mixture and form into a patty.
+- Take a golf ball sized amount of the mixture and form into a patty.
 Place on a cookie sheet sprayed with non-stick cooking spray or lined with parchment paper.
 Place patties on the cookie sheet and press down to achieve uniform thickness.
 Place in oven and bake for 12 to 15 minutes, or until slightly crisp on both sides and cooked in the middle.
-Place patties on buns and serve with curry mayonniase and desired toppings.
+Place patties on buns and serve with curry mayonnaise and desired toppings.